Zimbabwe: Science and technology

 To achieve its growth potential, Zimbabwe will need to correct several structural weaknesses.
 For instance, it lacks the critical mass of researchers needed to trigger innovation.
 Although the infrastructure is in place to harness research and development to Zimbabwe's socio-economic development, universities and research institutions lack the financial and human resources to conduct research and the regulatory environment hampers the transfer of new technologies to the business sector.
 The economic crisis has precipitated an exodus of university students and professionals in key areas of expertise (medicine, engineering, etc.) that is of growing concern.
 More than 22% of Zimbabwean tertiary students were completing their degrees abroad in 2012, compared to a 4% average for sub-Saharan Africa as a whole.
 In 2012, there were 200 researchers (head count) employed in the public sector, one-quarter of whom were women.
 This is double the continental average (91 in 2013) but only one-quarter the researcher density of South Africa (818 per million inhabitants).
 The government has created the Zimbabwe Human Capital Website to provide information for the diaspora on job and investment opportunities in Zimbabwe.

 Scientific publication trends in the most productive SADC countries, 2005–2014.
 Source: UNESCO Science Report: towards 2030 (2015), data from Thomson Reuters' Web of Science, Science Citation Index Expanded.

 The country's Second Science and Technology Policy was launched in June 2012, after being elaborated with UNESCO assistance.
 It replaces the earlier policy dating from 2002.
-The 2012 policy prioritizes biotechnology, information and communication technologies (ICTs), space sciences, nanotechnology, indigenous knowledge systems, technologies yet to emerge and scientific solutions to emergent environmental challenges.
+The 2012 policy prioritises biotechnology, information and communication technologies (ICTs), space sciences, nanotechnology, indigenous knowledge systems, technologies yet to emerge and scientific solutions to emergent environmental challenges.
 The Second Science and Technology Policy also asserts the government's commitment to allocating at least 1% of GDP to research and development, focusing at least 60% of university education on developing skills in science and technology and ensuring that school pupils devote at least 30% of their time to studying science subjects.

 In 2014, Zimbabwe counted 21 publications per million inhabitants in internationally cataloged journals, according to Thomson Reuters' Web of Science (Science Citation Index Expanded).
 This placed Zimbabwe sixth out of the 15 SADC countries, behind Namibia (59), Mauritius (71), Botswana (103) and, above all, South Africa (175) and the Seychelles (364).
 The average for sub-Saharan Africa was 20 scientific publications per million inhabitants, compared to a global average of 176 per million.